-Note: If text is entered into a cell containing a formula, it will not be checked.
+Note: When you enter a calculation into a cell, its spelling will not be checked.

 To activate the on-the-fly spell checker, choose Tools > Options, switch to the Language property sheet, and check the Check spelling as you type option.